bogzbonny/yeehaw/README.md

 ## Tribute

-[ratatui](https://ratatui.rs/) rocks!
-Check it out.
-Their design goals are slightly different, it's a more mature TUI framework which you should consider.
+[ratatui](https://ratatui.rs/) obviously rocks. its design goals are slightly different

 [dioxus](https://github.com/dioxuslabs/dioxus) seems lit - they have a goal of TUI support in the future.